EnigmaCurry/d.rymcg.tech/registry/README.md

 ## Configure client

-To use the registry, configure the docker client to use it:
+To use the registry, configure the docker client:

 ```
 docker login registry.example.com
 ```

-Enter your credentials for HTTP Basic Authentication:
+Enter the credentials for HTTP Basic Authentication:

 ```stdout
 Username: ryan